 A complaint filed last September by Ryan and two others about the online advertising system in the UK and Ireland alleges that the process risks the exposure of user location and tracking identifiers which can then be used to build long-term profiles.
 These profiles can then be combined with sensitive offline data, like a user’s income, social media influence, gender, political leaning, and sexual orientation.

 A demonstration of the same included a sample bid request on Google’s blog for developers, which came up with specific information regarding the person’s latitude and longitude, zip code, device details, and tracking ID.
-Ryan adds that this illustrates the human dimension of behavioral targeting which is a process verging on the abstract due to its pervasive and opaque nature.
-A complaint in Poland filed by Polish privacy-focused non-profit group Panoptykon Foundation includes both the allegations made in the UK and Ireland and the ones regarding the new claims regarding content category.
+Ryan adds that this illustrates the human dimension of behavioral targeting, a process verging on the abstract due to its pervasive and opaque nature.
+A complaint in Poland filed by the Polish privacy-focused non-profit group Panoptykon Foundation includes the allegations made in the UK and Ireland and the new claims regarding the content category.